United Therapeutics to pay $210 million to resolve U.S. kickback probe

 The U.S. Attorney’s Office in Massachusetts on Wednesday announced the settlement, one of the first to emerge from an industry-wide investigation into pharmaceutical companies’ financial support of patient-assistance charities.

-United Therapeutics, based in Silver Spring, Maryland, previously disclosed in July that it had set aside $210 million amid talks to resolve the investigation.
-It did not immediately respond to requests for comment.

-Drug companies are prohibited from subsidizing co-payments for patients enrolled in government healthcare programs like Medicare.
+Drug companies are prohibited from subsidizing co-payments for patients enrolled in the government healthcare program Medicare.
 But companies may donate to non-profits providing co-pay assistance as long as they are independent.

 Amid increased attention to rising drug prices in the United States, concern has arisen that donations from drugmakers to patient-assistance groups may be contributing to price inflation.